 John Banner’s wife, Christine, was French.
 They married in 1965 and had no children.
 So it seems quite possible that after Banner’s original grave lease was up, Christine was either living back in her native France or had passed on herself.
 (We can’t find details on her death, though we did find her recipe for flambéed chicken.)

 With no immediate descendants to contact, or possibly none willing to pay a fresh fee, John Banner’s lease would have expired.
 That’s where Johann Hübner arrives in the picture.
 And 17 years later in 2005, at least, his family was still apparently paying the dues.
 (Although if they had a 30-year lease, it’s up this year!)

 There’s a happy ending of sorts, though: if you look closely at that original photo, you’ll see that this placard was set neatly against Johann Hübner’s tombstone.
 Roughly translated, it reads:

 Here is the last resting place of the actor John BANNER, 28.1.1910 – 28.1.1973, known as “Sergeant First Class Georg SCHULTZ” in the comedy series “A Cage Full of Heroes” (in English, Hogan’s Heroes).
 You have provided us with many memorable hours; you will live forever in our hearts.
 We, your fans, will never forget you.

-So John Banner lives on in Vienna, so to speak, even if his name isn’t on the grave.
+So John Banner lives on in a Vienna cemetery, even if his name isn’t on the grave.

 Special thanks to Find A Grave and photographer Robert Rohrmueller for these very helpful photos.
 For more about the actor, see our full John Banner biography »